zhaoyonghe/Email-System/README.txt

 DATA
 .

-2. Only one space between MAIL and FROM, RCPT and TO (1st message in tests/00008).
+2. Only one space between MAIL and FROM, RCPT and TO.
 For example, this is not allowed:

 MAIL      FROM:<username>